Install CentOS operating system on virtual machine

 System settings in CentOS

-Install time (DATE & TIME), select Region : Asia ; City : Ho Chi Minh City.
-And set date and time as below, click Done to finish.
+– Set time (DATE & TIME), select Region: Asia and City: Ho Chi Minh City.
+And click Done to finish.

 Set region and datetime in CentOS

-Install the version of CentOS 7 (SOFTWARE SELECTION) depends on the intended use of the operating system.
+– Install the version of CentOS 7 (SOFTWARE SELECTION) depending on the intended use of the operating system.

-• Minimal Install: This configuration consumes the least resources, suitable for server.
+• Minimal Install: This configuration consumes the least resources, suitable for the server.

 • Gnome Desktop: This configuration has a graphical interface, suitable for new users.